17 January 2023

 - must be employed within Victoria's transport industry

 - must be able to commit to a 6 month program

 - must be able to attend monthly meetings, training sessions and events

 - must be available to listen and willing to guide.

 - The WiT Mentoring Program is a 6 month program.

 - Mentees and mentors will be asked to complete a short application form to assess their eligibility for the program and to collect details about what they are looking for in a mentoring partner.

 - Mentors and mentees will be matched into pairs according to the details provided in the application form.

-- Pairs are expected to meet at least once a month and attend the scheduled networking events and training that form part of the program.
+- Pairs are expected to meet at least one a month and attend the scheduled networking events and training that form part of the program

 - The program uses a mentoring software platform provided by Art of Mentoring.
 Mentees and mentors will be expected to complete Art of Mentoring online training to prepare them for their mentoring relationship.